Walk through Paintings: Egocentric World Models from Internet Priors: Method

 Different embodiments use different parameterizations: for \emph{3-DoF Navigation}, we adopt the standard control representation $(\Delta x, \Delta y, \Delta\phi)$; for \emph{25-DoF Humanoid Control}, the standard representation is adopted from~\cite{1X_Technologies_1X_World_Model_2024}, but otherwise our design is left unchanged.
 Because the projection module operates independently of the base architecture and only interfaces through the shared latent space, it can adapt to different temporal resolutions, action dimensionalities, and embodiment types without architectural changes.

-\smallsec{Injecting actions via timestep modulation.} Given the action embeddings $\mathbf{Z_A}$, our goal is to modulate the latent representation of the video diffusion model so that the generated frames evolve consistently with the underlying action sequence.
-We observe that across all video diffusion architectures, the denoising timestep embedding $t_s$ is used to modulate the network's activations.

-Rather than introducing model-specific conditioning layers, as done in some prior works~\cite{zhu2025irasim, guo2025ctrlworldcontrollablegenerativeworld}, we take advantage of this universal pathway instead: at every location where the model applies a timestep-dependent modulation, we add the corresponding action embedding (shown in Figure~\ref{fig:model}, middle).
+\textbf{Injecting Actions via Timestep Modulation.} Rather than introducing model-specific action conditioning layers, as in prior work~\cite{zhu2025irasim,guo2025ctrl}, we leverage the universal diffusion timestep pathway and adapt it to the model’s latent temporal resolution.
+Concretely, let the action embeddings be ${Z_a} \in \mathbb{R}^{d \times T/k}$, where $k$ denotes the temporal compression factor.
+We replicate the global embedding of denoising timestep $t_s$ along the compressed temporal dimension to obtain $Z_{t_s} \in \mathbb{R}^{d \times T/k}$.
+At each location where the base model applies timestep-dependent modulation to the video latent, we add the corresponding action embedding (Figure~\ref{fig:model}, middle).
+This enables each temporally aligned action embedding to directly modulate the representation of its associated latent video frames.
 Formally, for each modulation block $i$, we redefine: